kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 With HeadlessServicePerReplica true, we will create a headless service per replica.
 The name of the service will be `{lws.Name}-{replicaIndex}`.
 Creation of the services will be in a loop of replicas.
-The selector of each

 With SubdomainPolicy set to SubdomainUniquePerReplica, we will create a headless service per replica.
 The name of the service will be `{lws.Name}-{replicaIndex}`.
 The selector of